dotnet/runtime/src/clr/Building-and-Running-CoreCLR-on-Linux.md

 ellismg@linux:~/coreclr-demo/packages$ mono nuget.exe restore -Source https://www.myget.org/F/dotnet-corefx/ -PackagesDirectory .
 ```

 Finally, we need to copy over the assemblies to the runtime folder.
-We don't want to copy over System.Console.dll however, since the version from NuGet is the Windows version.
+We don't want to copy over System.Console.dll or System.Diagnostics.Debug however, since the version from NuGet is the Windows version.
 The easiest way to do this is with a little find magic:

 ```
 ellismg@linux:~/coreclr-demo/packages$ find . -wholename '*/aspnetcore50/*.dll' -exec cp -n {} ~/coreclr-demo/runtime \;